 Female mosquitoes bite because they need an external source of protein to help their eggs develop.
 Because a female mosquito can lay eggs up to three times in her lifetime, she will feed on multiple animals to develop eggs throughout each cycle.

-This is how viruses and other harmful microbes in an animal’s blood can be passed along by a mosquito.
+A mosquito can pass viruses and other harmful microbes in an animal’s blood.
 Diseases that mosquitoes carry can have an enormous effect on people and ecosystems of animals such as monkeys, birds, and even arctic caribou.